ajaypv7/Devops-Project/README.md

 ## Verifying the Deployment
  Once the pipeline runs successfully, check your Azure portal to verify that the resources are deployed.

+## Also I have created a pipeline to destroy the resources which was created as part of the project
+- `/infra/destroyinfra.yml`: Contains the Azure DevOps pipeline YAML files to delete the resources.

 ## Architecture Documentation
 Refer to the 'Architecture.md' file in the root of the repository for a high-level explanation of the overall architecture and the resources created.